 - Risk Factors

-- Environment of use including weather, family/peers, job stress, location, ambient conditions, terrain, noise, temperature.
+- The environment of use including weather, family/peers, job stress, location, ambient conditions, terrain, noise, temperature.

-- Hazard perception of the user includes severity of the injury, likelihood or frequency of injury, magnitude of the danger, and prior experience such as familiarity with product operations, lack of prior injury, overconfidence and first impression of hazards and risks.
+- Hazard perception of the user includes the severity of the injury, likelihood or frequency of injury, magnitude of the danger, and prior experiences such as familiarity with product operations, lack of prior injury, overconfidence, and first impression of hazards and risks.

 - Safety Measures